1,000+ Opportunities

 Forest Stewardship Program Kaulunani Urban and Community Forestry Program Watershed Partnership Program Natural Area Partnership Program Forestry & Wildlife: By Program Forestry & Wildlife: By Island

-Based on current listing details, eligibility includes: Individuals, joint owners, private groups, associations, lease/license holders (minimum 10-year lease), or corporations with at least 5 contiguous acres of forested land in Hawaii.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals, joint owners, private groups, associations, lease/license holders (minimum 10-year lease), or corporations with at least 5 contiguous acres of forested land in Hawaii.
+Confirm the full requirements in the official notice before applying.

 Natural Area Partnership Program is sponsored by Hawaii Department of Land and Natural Resources (DLNR) Division of Forestry and Wildlife (DOFAW).
 This program supports a full range of management activities to protect, restore, or enhance private lands that contain some of Hawaii's most intact ecosystems and endangered species.
 Funds can be provided for the development of long-range management plans.